tiraffe/pYHTon/README.md

 ## pYHTon

-Write an Python interpreter to learn compile techniques and practice programming.
+Just write a Python interpreter to learn compile techniques and practice programming.